- Print this page

 Eggs should be stored at less than 15ºC and retail packed (where applicable) within 96 hours of lay, or stored at an equivalent temperature/time combination to maintain the suitability of eggs.
 For example, eggs stored at 20ºC should be packed within 48 hours of lay.

-Daily product and/or air temperature records (eg using a thermometer or a continuous data logger record) should be maintained to demonstrate eggs are being stored and maintained properly.
+Daily product and/or air temperature records using a thermometer or a continuous data logger record should be maintained to demonstrate eggs are being stored and maintained properly.
+Temperature measuring devices should be easily accessible and demonstrate accuracy of ± 1°C.

 Approved supplier program – receiving eggs

-Businesses that receive eggs must only accept eggs that have been protected from the likelihood of contamination.
+Businesses must only accept eggs that have been protected from the likelihood of contamination.

 Other inputs that may potentially contaminate eggs must be suitable for contact with food.
 These include: